charlesbrandt/public/system/network.md

 Wireguard is now built in to most modern linux kernels.
 Give that a try.
 On the server

+For an easier alternative that avoids manual port forwarding and per-device `wg-quick up/down` (Tailscale, built on WireGuard) — see private notes at `~/combined/notes/home/network/vpn-network.md`.

+On the server

 ```
 curl -O https://raw.githubusercontent.com/angristan/wireguard-install/master/wireguard-install.sh
 chmod +x wireguard-install.sh